stefanofoti/musa/3rd-Delivery.md

 In the [Evaluation plan](docs/Evaluation.md):
 - TO DO

-**Please**, notice that in the documents linked above you can find dedicated paragraphs that explain the reasons and the details about our choises.
+**Please, notice that** in the documents linked above you can find dedicated paragraphs that explain the reasons and the details about our choises.

 ## Techincal work done since the 2nd delivery
 TO DO